 A thesis consists of coursework and writing of a dissertation.
-The coursework consists of mandatory and elective courses making up a minimum of 30 ECTS credits.
-The course-package for each candidate is defined in coordination between the candidate, the supervisor and the programme director and is approved by the PhD committee.
+The coursework consists of mandatory and elective courses making up a minimum of 30 ECTS credits (students often end up taking more courses).
+The course-package for each student is defined in coordination between the student, the supervisor and the programme director and is approved by the PhD committee.

-Candidates involved in research in Innovation are normally enrolled at the Norwegian Research School in Innovation (www.norsi.no) where The School of Business and Law is a member.
+Students involved in research in Innovation are normally enrolled at the Nordic Research School in Innovation (www.norsi.no) where The School of Business and Law is a member.
 Most coursework should be finished by the end of the first year of studies.
 Courses can be taken at UiA as well as at other recognized institutions offering PhD education.
-Directed reading courses may also be offered to some candidates.
-The courses enable candidates to write the thesis, as well as develop strong research skills.
+Directed reading courses may also be offered to some students.
+The courses enable students to write the thesis, as well as develop strong research skills.
 Approvals of PhD courses are normally Pass/Fail on course papers where Pass must be equivalent to the letter grade B or better.
 Some PhD courses are assessed with written exams.

 The coursework is divided into two main areas; theory courses and methods courses:

 Theory courses are intended to give the students a thorough grounding in the main literature of his/her research area and to get an overview of major theories applied in the field.
 At the School of Business and Law we also offer a unique course titled “Theory of Knowledge and Core theories in Management” which covers theory of science, research ethics and a dive into some of the main theories typically applied in management research.

 The purpose of the methods courses is to provide students with a solid methodological foundation and an insight into what constitutes science.
 All candidates should take at least 10 ECTS of method courses covering quantitative methods and qualitative methods.
 It is often needed that students take additional method courses covering the specific methods applied in their dissertations.